Skip to content

 More Freedom in Software Choice

-For many users of Windows 10 and 11, disruptive pop-ups and banners during system use have been a recurring annoyance.
-Advertising for Microsoft’s own browser, Edge, in particular, often caused discontent.
-However, Microsoft has now announced on its company site that this practice will end.
-This is part of a broader package of measures designed to give users more freedom in choosing their software, as reported by “Computer BILD” (part of Axel Springer SE, like TECHBOOK).
+For many users of Windows 10 and 11, disruptive pop-ups and ad banners during system use have been a recurring annoyance.
+Advertising for Microsoft’s own browser, Edge, was particularly unpopular.
+However, Microsoft has now announced on its company website that this practice will end.
+This is part of a broader package of measures designed to give users more freedom in choosing their software, as reported by “Computer BILD” (which, like TECHBOOK, is part of Axel Springer SE).

 One of the most significant changes concerns browser choice.
 Windows users will soon be able to set their default browser without encountering disruptive ads for Edge.
 While it remains possible to uninstall the Edge browser, this can be done as long as no other programs require it.